Overview

 Bernie Nagle

-Quite often when I lay something aside, I see it much differently when I return to it.
-Often I realize it was never intended to be completed in the first place; it was a passing fancy, an ego exercise, retaliation, or a pander.
-So, indeed, the act of procrastination often provides the space to rise to a higher self, re-prioritize, and get on with things that are important and meaningful.
+Often, when I set something aside, I see it in a much different light when I return to it.
+Usually, I realise it was never intended to be completed in the first place; it was a passing fancy, an ego exercise, retaliation, or a pander.
+So, indeed, the act of procrastination often provides the space to rise to a higher self, re-prioritise, and get on with things that are important and meaningful.

 Nigel Linacre

-My favourite technique for small stuff is David Allen’s two-minute rule: if it’s a task that can be done now and will take less than two minutes just do it.
+My favourite technique for small stuff is David Allen’s two-minute rule: if it’s a task that can be done now and will take less than two minutes, do it.
 This works well in the mornings, but less well in the afternoons.
-For the big stuff, I try to get still and ask what the universe wants and see what comes up.
+For the big stuff, I try to get still and ask what the universe wants, and then I see what comes up.
 This helps me regain the plot, even intermittently.

 Anna Marie Carter